Hu Honua – Hawaii’s PUC Rejects the Controversial Tree Burning Power Plant

 HELCO holds as a contingency on Hawaii Island, Solar and storage projects to serve as replacements for the company’s present day dirty energy power generation infrastructure and controversial plans to re-start the PGV geothermal plant and go foward with the Hu Honua tree burning power plant.

-HELCO has proposed that the Big Island Request for Proposal (RFP) for solar and storage power replacement options be conditional depending upon whether the Hu Honua (21.5 MW) and/or the Puna Geothermal Venture (44 MW) go online as power suppliers to the grid.
+HELCO has proposed that the Big Island Request for Proposal (RFP) for solar and storage power replacement options be conditional depending upon whether the Hu Honua (21.5 MW) and/or the Puna Geothermal Venture (44 MW) go on–line as power suppliers to the grid.

 HELCO has an existing Power Purchase Agreement with Puna Geothermal Venture for 38 megawatts.
 HELCO filed a proposed Amended and Restated Power Purchase Agreement to increase the amount to 46 megawatts.
 The Board of Land and Natural Resources approved 60 megawatts.
 The Public Utilities Commission wants to know why HELCO settled for 46 MW instead of 60 MW.